fujitake/smart-building-quick-start-kit/devices/omron-env/README.en.md

    Copy the `.env.sample` file to create a `.env` file and set the values according to the instructions in the file.

 4. Install the necessary packages and modules.
-   Place the `requirements.txt` file in the same directory as the envsensor_observer.py, and install the Python modules needed for the application.
+   Place the `requirements.txt` file in the same directory as envsensor_observer.py, and install the Python modules needed for the application.

 ```
 $ sudo apt install libglib2.0-dev